 Winter time presents a tough climate for many flowers to flourish but there should be a few varieties around by February to make a small bouquet.
 Snowdrops are one of the cutest around, with adorable white heads that hang delicately from their stalks.

-You might also be able to find some lesser celandine – shiny star-shaped flowers from the buttercup family – or primroses which are commonly found in the wild in a creamy colour with a bright yellow centre.
+You might also be able to find some lesser celandine – shiny star-shaped flowers from the buttercup family – or primroses which are commonly found in the wild in a creamy color with a bright yellow center.

-A break from tradition but top of many girls’ lists of their favourite flowers, lilies come in a range of colours and patterns.
+A break from tradition but top of many girls’ lists of their favorite flowers, lilies come in a range of colors and patterns.
 There are some particularly pretty pink varieties around at this time of year – perfect for your valentine – and you can even get stunning pink and white bouquets containing lilies and roses to really make a romantic impression.

-If you feel you know your crush well and want to add a personal touch, think about personalising a bunch of flowers with special trinkets or colour options.
+If you feel you know your crush well and want to add a personal touch, think about personalizing a bunch of flowers with special trinkets or color options.

 Perhaps you’ve noticed she wears a lot of pearls – in that case, lace the bouquet with chains of pearls for a touch she’ll really appreciate.
-If she has a favourite colour or flower then make that the centrepiece of your bouquet or get crafty and cut out some letters that spell her name and slot them in amongst the flowers for something truly special.
+If she has a favorite colour or flower then make that the centerpiece of your bouquet or get crafty and cut out some letters that spell her name and slot them in amongst the flowers for something truly special.

-Whatever you decide, make sure you start planning your bouquet early and give your crush flowers for Valentine’s Day that are sure to impress them.
+Whatever you decide, make sure you start planning your bouquet early and give your crush flowers or plants for Valentine’s Day that are sure to impress them.

 Order your Romantic Flowers in few clicks from SerenataFlowers.com!